george-chou/CRROG/README.md

 ##### 3.2.1 Admin component

 Admin component includes functions of login, finding the forgotten pass, banning or unbanning user or enterprise accounts, uploading new resume styles, auditing new enterprise accounts, message-board, resume viewing and others.
-The data streams flow as Table 1.
+The data streams flow as _Table 1_.
 Please note that there is only one administrator without sign-in function.
 The admin user would receive auditing request message if any enterprise user completed or edited the company information.

 <div align=center>
     <b>Table 1: Admin component</b><br>